NBC's Peacock: Prices, free trial, discounts, launch date, devices, shows and movies

 - A stand-up special, comedy shorts and a new talk show from Kevin Hart and his LOL Network.

-- A weekly late night show starring Amber Ruffin and executive produced by Seth Meyers.
+- The Amber Ruffin Show, a weekly late night show starring Ruffin and executive produced by Seth Meyers.

 - A racing series from Dale Earnhardt Jr.